National Independence Day Parade

 It features various military performers, contingents and invited guests, including invited bands and units from every branch of the U.S. Military, the Old Guard Fife and Drum Corps, the joint-service honor guard battalion of the Joint Force Headquarters National Capital Region, officers of the Metropolitan Police Department of the District of Columbia, and representatives of the foreign expatriate communities.
 It also includes nominated representatives of the high schools and colleges and cultural groups inside the DCPS and from each of the 50 states, Puerto Rico, and overseas territories.

 The parade was canceled in 2020 and 2021 due to COVID-19.
+In 2026, it was canceled due to extreme heat.